helm/charts/stable/gocd/README.md

 $ kubectl describe pods --namespace gocd
 ```

 The above command will show the events that occurred in detail.
 This can be used to determine if there is any problem at the time of creating the GoCD server pod.
+If the preconfigure script fails for some reason, the event `FailedPostStartHook` is published.

-In some cases, the attempt to preconfigure the GoCD may fail.
-However, if the GoCD server is up, irrespective of the outcome of the preconfigure script, the GoCD server can still be accessed.
+The output of the preconfigure script is provided at `/godata/logs/preconfigure.log`.

 ```bash
 $ helm status gocd-app